 Best way to find the scene objective is to answer this simple question:

-“What do you want from other character in the scene?”
+“What do you want from other characters in the scene?”

 3. What Are You Doing?

-This seems to be simple question but it is most important out of three because it will make your character alive.
+This seems to be a simple question but it is the most important out of the three because it will make your character alive.

-You might say doing something is physicality but when you observe in real life situation your activity dictates your psychology in the moment.
+You might say doing something is physicality but when you observe in real-life situations your activity dictates your psychology at the moment.

-There is lot of thinking going on when you are involved in an activity.
+There is a lot of thinking going on when you are involved in an activity.

-In addition to physical doing, there is other type of doing which is internal.
-This is applicable in a situation where character is not physically active.
+In addition to physical doing, there is another type of doing which is internal.
+This is applicable in a situation where the character is not physically active.

-Like travelling in a bus or a train.
+Like traveling on a bus or a train.

 Like trying to sleep in your bed.

-For audition purpose I advise you to not go for internal activity.
+For audition, I advise you to not go for internal activity.

-Firstly, it requires lot of practice and it also needs camera to be much closer to your face.
-Generally it needs close up and in auditions usually mid close is used.
+Firstly, it requires a lot of practice and it also needs the camera to be much closer to your face.
+Generally, it needs close up and in auditions usually, mid close is used.

-So, how do you decide the physical activity during audition?
+So, how do you decide the physical activity during an audition?

 But here I will consider a situation where you do not have and you are standing alone in front of a grey screen.